Ullaakut/astronomer/README.md

 ## Trust algorithm

-Trust is computed based on five different factors:
+Trust is computed based on four different factors:

 * The average amount of account lifetime contributions among stargazers
 * The average weighted contribution score (weighted by making older contributions more trustworthy)